 Predators will learn as much information as possible to find the things that are most sensitive and potentially painful to use against them.
 Predators will start small with little favors or even engaging in “adult” conversations.
 Most kids like feeling as if they are grown up and so when an adult talks about age inappropriate topics, the child feels like they are more mature than they are and feel as if they are ready for these things.
 They can very quickly get in over their heads and this is all be design on the part of the predator.

 The final piece of the grooming process is what happens after the sexual assault, what is known as maintenance behavior.
 This is where the predator reminds the victim that they now have “dirt” on them.
+They will use this as leverage to hold over the head of their victim.
+For example, during the grooming process, they may purchase alcohol for the child.
+If the child accepted that alcohol, the predator will remind the child that they will get in trouble for accepting the alcohol so they better keep quiet.
+This is when they begin to exert their control over the victim.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.